The salesman at a local suit retailer was determined to sell a cheap suit to a reluctant customer.

-Eventually the customer was satisfied and bought the suit, choosing to wear it home.
+Eventually, the customer was satisfied and bought the suit, choosing to wear it at home.
 As he left the shop, he passed two doctors coming in and when they saw the man limping along with his shoulder in the air and his chin tucked down on his chest, one remarked to the other, “Poor man, he’s got a terrible affliction.”

 “Indeed,” agreed the other, “but they’ve managed to fit the suit perfectly.”